-Toronto restaurant software startup TouchBistro scores key U.S. deal with JPMorgan Chase
+Toronto restaurant-software startup TouchBistro scores key U.S. deal with JPMorgan Chase

 Toronto restaurant point-of-sale software provider TouchBistro Inc. has scored a key deal to market its services to restaurants through U.S. banking giant JPMorgan Chase & Co.

-Through the partnership, the Canadian startup, which sells iPads to restaurateurs loaded with an app that enables waiters to process orders, handle payments and split bills, will gain access to thousands of restaurants, brewers and other food service industry players who are among Chase's four million small business clients.
-In addition, Chase said it will actively promote the platform to its customers.
+Through the partnership, the Canadian startup, which sells iPads to restaurateurs loaded with an app that enables waiters to process orders, handle payments and split bills, will gain access to thousands of restaurants, brewers and other food-service industry players who are among Chase's four million small-business clients.
+In addition, Chase – JPMorgan's consumer and commercial bank banner – said it will actively promote the platform to its customers.

-"We'll have access to all their channels," including more than 5,000 Chase bank branches, said TouchBistro founder and CEO Alex Barrotti, whose company has close to 9,000 restaurant customers in Canada and the U.S. and processes more than $6-billion in payments on an annualized basis.
+"We'll have access to all their channels," including more than 5,000 Chase bank branches, said TouchBistro founder and CEO Alex Barrotti, whose company now has close to 12,000 restaurant customers in more than 100 countries and processes more than $6-billion in payments on an annualized basis.
 "We don't know how many could convert, but either way it will be impactful."

-Peter Misek, a partner with BDC Capital's IT Venture fund that has funded the company and member of TouchBistro's board, said the deal "signals for TouchBistro a dramatic increase in sales, opportunity, impact and value-add for their clients."
+Peter Misek, a partner with BDC Capital's IT Venture fund, which has funded the company, and a member of TouchBistro's board, said the deal "signals for TouchBistro a dramatic increase in sales, opportunity, impact and value-add for their clients."

-Restaurants who now sign up with TouchBistro typically have to wait a couple of weeks for payment processors partnered with the startup to confirm their credit-worthiness and approve them as customers.
+Restaurants that sign up now with TouchBistro typically have to wait a couple weeks for payment processors partnered with the startup to confirm their credit-worthiness and approve them as customers.
 With the Chase deal, "when [restaurant owners] open the box they'll have everything they need to process ASAP," said Mr. Barrotti.
 The bank's WePay service will instantly allow restaurants to start processing payments, though the funds will be held and only released once it has done all its necessary checks to formally approve the restaurants as customers.

-Bill Clerico, CEO of Chase's WePay business, said in an interview the bank is seeking to partner with individual software providers who are the leaders at serving particular segments of the broad small business market "vertical by vertical."
+Bill Clerico, CEO of Chase's WePay business, said in an interview the bank is seeking to partner with individual software providers who are the leaders at serving particular segments of the broad small-business market "vertical by vertical."
 He said Chase concluded "TouchBistro is one of the best providers into the restaurant market" thanks to its "restaurant in a box" approach whereby restaurateurs can start using the preloaded iPads to run their restaurant operations and process payments right out of the package.
-"It's an Apple-like experience...and gives us a differentiated value proposition," Mr. Clerico said.
+"It's an Apple-like experience ... and gives us a differentiated value proposition," Mr. Clerico said.

-Mr. Barrotti said his company currently gets revenue share from payments processors for each restaurant it signs up using their platform.
-Those payments, which account for 15 per cent to 18 per cent of revenues, will increase to about 25 per cent with the Chase deal.
+Mr. Barrotti said his company currently gets a share of revenue from payments processors for each restaurant it signs up using their platform.
+Those payments, which account for 15 per cent to 18 per cent of TouchBistro's revenues, will increase to about 25 per cent with the Chase deal.
+The bulk of the company's revenue comes from monthly fees it charges for its app.

 TouchBistro raised $16.3-million in venture financing last spring led by U.S. private equity firm Napier Park Financial Partners and Tokyo technology platform giant Recruit Holdings Co.
 Ltd. and $17-million in a deal led by BDC Capital in fall 2016.